sobhanblr/Assignment-7.4/README.md

 Two java files have been created and switching from one class to another class has been performed by using Intents & bundles.
 2 Different UI have been created for 2 activities for login.

-README, Screenshot of output (2 Images, LOGIN UI and after login message screen), Apk file and Source Code is uploaded in github repository
+README, Screenshot of output (2 Images, LOGIN UI and after login message screen in Geneymotion emulator), Apk file and Source Code is uploaded in github repository